NithyaMariamRajan/new/README.md

 ### 🌱 About Me

-- 🔭 I'm a *BTech* student at *AMAL JYOTHI COLLEGE OF ENGINEERING, passionate about **web development*.
+- 🔭 I'm a *BTech* student at *AMAL JYOTHI COLLEGE OF ENGINEERING*, passionate about **web development**.
 - 🌱 Currently learning *JavaScript* to enhance my web development skills.
 - 💻 I enjoy building projects and solving problems through code.
+- 🚀 I’m always exploring new challenges and love working on creative solutions.
+I believe in continuous learning and improving through collaboration.

 ---